 This may involve one or more of the following:

-- rectal ultrasound scan of the prostate (pictured top right of this page)
+- rectal ultrasound scan of the prostate (pictured top right of this page); or

-- A flexible cystoscopy (if you have associated blood in the urine)
+- A flexible cystoscopy (if you have blood in your urine as well).

 this is a telescopic check of the bladder.
 It is performed under antibiotic cover & local anaesthetic using a small, flexible telescope which allows the clinic doctor to see inside your bladder (pictured).